-The ever-popular Discovery Route connects the mighty Norwegian trio of Kjerag Boulder, Preikestolen and Trolltunga.
+The ever-popular Discovery Route connects the mighty Norwegian trio of Kjerag Boulder, Preikestolen and Trolltunga (the famous viewpoint out over the fjords, pictured above).
 During the summer months, you’ll be treated to long days of hiking amongst beautiful green landscapes overlooking snaking fjords, waterfalls, salmon rivers and cliff faces plummeting into the sea.
 You’ll also be sharing the views with hundreds of other tourists.
+But if you still want to do these places, without the hoards, there is another way...

 As rivers freeze up and green pastures turn to white, a real uncrowded winter adventure presents itself to those who care to look.

-You can start the route from either Bergen or Stavanger, both of which have frequent, direct connections to major UK airports including Manchester, Gatwick, Heathrow and Aberdeen via Norwegian and SAS airlines.
+You can start the Discovery Route from either Bergen or Stavanger, both of which have frequent, direct connections to major UK airports including Manchester, Gatwick, Heathrow, Edinburgh and Aberdeen via Norwegian, SAS airlines or LoganAir.
+(Do check for the most up to date routes though!)

-To hit all three spots, you’ll need to hire a car for a driving experience like no other.
-Here’s some information on driving in the Norwegian winter.
+To hit all three spots in winter, you’ll probably need to hire a car.
+Here’s some tips about driving in Norway:

-- Like most European countries, drive on the right-hand side of the road.
+- Like most European countries, you'll need to drive on the right-hand side of the road.

-- Most car rental places will provide you with a manual car, so if you wish to rent an automatic, make your request well known in advance.
+- Most car rental places will provide you with a manual car, so if you want to rent an automatic, make your request well known in advance.

 - Traffic is manageable and drivers are generally well-behaved due to stringent driving tests.